Helping others re-emerge stronger and realise better outcomes.

 How I do it - Coaching & Mentoring

-My coaching & mentoring approach for private clients involves virtual, one-to-one session.
+My coaching & mentoring approach for private clients involves a program of virtual, one-to-one sessions delivered over a fixed period of 13 weeks.

-These online video conference style programs will typically include the following elements:
+These online video call based programs will typically include the following elements:

 I also deliver Laser Coaching to corporate clients, via my partners.